natarajmb/charaka-hugo-theme/README.md

 - Once you have activited the theme as above and running hugo in server mode
 - Install [npm](https://www.npmjs.com/get-npm)
 - Get inside checked-out theme directory and run `npm install`
-- Make required changes to style.scss and run `npm css-watch` to live update your changes
+- Make required changes to style.scss and run `npm run css-build && npm run css-watch` to live update your changes

 ## License